 Before running this notebook make sure mlrun and sklearn packages are installed (pip install mlrun scikit-learn~=1.0) and that you have configured the access to the MLRun service.

 '''

-install MLRun if not installed, run this only once (restart the notebook after the install !!!)
+Install MLRun if not installed, run this only once (restart the notebook after the install !!!)

-%pip install mlrun scikit-learn~=1.0.0
+%pip install mlrun

 '''